1. Quick Facts

 - Pancreatitis concerns

-Retatrutide is commonly discussed as having an estimated half-life of approximately 6 days.
+Retatrutide is commonly reported to have an estimated half-life of approximately 6 days.

 - Store refrigerated before and after reconstitution